 Most of the homes for sale in Castle Pines are located west of I-25, north of Santa Fe Drive and east of Daniels Park Drive.
-Many are clustered in and around The Ridge at Castle Pines North, the Country Club at Castle Pines and the Castle Pines Golf Club communities.
+Many are clustered in and around The Ridge, the Country Club and the Castle Pines Golf Club communities.

 Commuting From Castle Pines

 When considering the option to buy a home in Castle Rock, one should consider the proximity to major highways.
-On a recent citizen survey, location was consistently mentioned as one of best things about living in Castle Pines.
-The thriving metropolis of Denver is just 30 minutes away by car, and driving to Colorado Springs takes just under an hour, both via Interstate 25.
+On a recent citizen survey, location was consistently mentioned as one of best features.
+The thriving metropolis of Denver is just 30 minutes away by car.
+In addition, driving to Colorado Springs takes just under an hour.
 Driving to the Denver International Airport takes about 40 minutes via the E-470 toll road.
-Many Castle Pines residents drive to the Denver Tech Center in nearby Greenwood Village for work each day, which is 12 miles (about 15 minutes) away.
+Many Castle Pines residents drive to the Denver Tech Center in nearby Greenwood Village for work each day.
+This is 12 miles (about 15 minutes) away.
 Another popular corporate hub is in Lone Tree, about 8 miles northeast of Castle Pines, which takes about 12 minutes to drive.